It’s not every day you hear a large national retailer admit to a marketing error when total revenue falls short of projections by $140 MILLION.

 To cope with the steep revenue decline, I listened to my advisors and — against my better judgement — cut our direct mail expenditure.

 As a result, new incoming leads and revenue suffered more than any of us could have anticipated.
-In fact, that year remains the only year our revenue ever fell in 21 years in business.
+In fact, that year remains the only year our revenue ever fell in over two decades in business.

 Today, I maintain an annual marketing spend that equates to roughly 15% of our overall revenue.
 Since then, our revenue has steadily been climbing.